steveruizok/perfect-freehand/README.md

 ## Advanced Usage

-In addition to `getPath`, the library also exports smaller functions that `getPath` uses to generate its SVG data.
+For advanced usage, the library also exports smaller functions that `getPath` uses to generate its SVG data.
 While you can use `getPath`'s data to render strokes with an HTML canvas (via the Path2D element) or with SVG paths, these new functions will allow you to create paths in other rendering technologies.

 #### `getStrokePoints`